This article was written by:

 While many traditional marketing efforts, such as newspaper advertisements, have a time and place, they should no longer dominate a business’s marketing strategy.
 Furthermore, those efforts shouldn’t dominate the budget.

 More businesses are shifting their budget allocation toward digital marketing efforts, and your business should follow suit.
-In 2019, your marketing budget should be majorly made up of SEO marketing efforts, social media, and direct response (or email marketing) campaigns.
+Ideally, your marketing budget should be majorly made up of SEO marketing efforts, social media, and direct response (or email marketing) campaigns.
 Print advertisements and trade show materials should be relatively minimal.

 In addition to shifting the budget toward digital marketing itself, it’s essential to allocate some of the business budget to learning the basics of digital marketing.
 While outsourcing to the experts is recommended when running large campaigns, having a basic foundation of knowledge about SEO and digital marketing is essential for modern business owners.

 Refine Your Brand

 Your band is how you connect with customers and start to build trust and loyalty.
 It’s the face of your business, comprising not only of visual representation through design, but also your voice and your values.
 As marketing strategies evolve, it’s important to readdress and refine your brand.

 As the end of a decade nears and the beginning of another dawns now is the ideal time to conduct a brand audit and make changes that will take your vision into the future.
 Evaluate the visual components– typography, graphic design, color schemes– to ensure they fit with your goals.
 Take another look at your target market and competition, and from there, refine your unique selling proposition (USP).